-inear reductionism, as a Tool of Analysis, is not sufficient to cope with today's and tomorrow's problems, just as it was not capable of solving all of yesterday's.
+resort to a whole, in importance, yet stunted, in length, chapter in order to emphasize the following point.
+Linear reductionism, as Tools of Analysis, alone is not sufficient to cope with today's and tomorrow's problems, just as it was not capable of solving all of yesterday's.
 Nor are nonlinear techniques in the form of Aids to Learning alone sufficient.

-Instead, we require an approach that calls for intertwining or meshing both linear and nonlinear reductionist techniques; that is, "Tools of Analysis" for linear techniques, blending with "Aids to Learning" for nonlinear approaches, depending on the environment involved.
+Instead, we require an approach which calls for intertwining or meshing both linear and nonlinear reductionist techniques; that is, "Tools of Analysis" for linear techniques, blending to "Aids to Learning" for nonlinear approaches, depending on the environment involved.
 Further, linear subsystems might be connected in nonlinear ways, just as nonlinear subsystems might be interlinked in linear ways.
 There are these places where the use of appropriate techniques will have merit.
 Often we need a synthesis.
-One must become ambidextrous: a switch-hitter.
+One must become ambidextrous-a switch-hitter.